What the Office for Civil Rights (OCR) finds every time it investigates a small practice

 Financial settlements in resolution agreements involving small practices (fewer than 25 employees) have ranged from:

-The maximum annual penalty per violation category is approximately $1.9 million (indexed annually).
-For a small practice, even a $50,000 settlement plus two years of monitoring is a significant operational burden.
+The maximum annual penalty per violation category is $2,190,294 (effective January 28, 2026, indexed annually for inflation).3 For a small practice, even a $50,000 settlement plus two years of monitoring is a significant operational burden.

 What this means for your practice